pivotal-cf/docs-pks/console-patch-components.hbs.md

 ---

-You can use VMware Tanzu Kubernetes Grid Integrated Edition Management Console on vSphere to update some of the components of your deployment individually when a new minor version of those components is available.
+You can use {{  vars.product_full }} Management Console on vSphere to update some of the components of your deployment individually when a new minor version of those components is available.

 1. In Tanzu Kubernetes Grid Integrated Edition Management Console, go to **Configuration** &gt; **TKGI Component Patch** to view the list of components that are ready for patching.
 1. Obtain the patch installers.